nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md

 ### Pod executor

 `spec.podExecutor` configures function-runner pods for the matched tags.
-`timeToLive` (default `30m`) is how long an idle pod is kept before garbage collection; the TTL is refreshed on each reuse.
+`timeToLive` (default `30m`) is how long an idle pod is kept before garbage collection.
+The TTL is refreshed on each reuse.
 `maxParallelExecutions` caps how many pods may run for this function (function-runner flag `--max-parallel-pods-per-function` is the fallback).
 `preferredMaxQueueLength` is the waitlist length per pod (flag `--max-waitlist-length` is the fallback).